chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/infra_server.md

 {{% warning %}}

-Chef Automate will not deploy the Chef Infra Server add-ons Chef Manage and Push Jobs Server.
+Chef Automate will not deploy the Chef Infra Server add-on Chef Manage.

 {{% /warning %}}